cbohonowicz [at] ipo.umass.edu

-Sherry has been working in the International Programs Office since 1996.
-She first worked with the financial aspects of education abroad.
-Later she worked as office manager and assistant to the Vice Provost.
-She currently works as the incoming undergraduate exchange admissions advisor and Program Coordinator of the International student orientations held twice a year.
+Sherry has been working in the International Programs Office (IPO) since 1996.
+Over the years she has held many different positions in IPO and is currently is working for the Business Manager as an accountant.
 Sherry is a Massachusetts native having growing up just outside Boston and has spent her married life living here in beautiful scenic Western Massachusetts and enjoys spending time with her family.

 Kim assists with the administrative functions related to the Faculty-Led study abroad programs.
 She also assists students with the application process for these programs.
 Prior to this Kim worked as the Asia Exchange Programs Assistant.

 As the Director of International Health, Safety, and Security, Andrea is responsible for developing systems to support students, staff, and faculty traveling abroad as well as the implementation of comprehensive international travel safety policies and strategies for campus.
 Prior to this role, Andrea managed a national personal finance program at an educational non-profit based in New York City.
 Andrea earned a dual B.A. degree from Northeastern University in International Affairs and Languages, Literature, and Cultures with a minor in Middle East Studies.
 Her undergraduate program included two full time co-ops working at Amnesty International and The Boston Globe as well as periods studying abroad in Paris and the Middle East.
 Her travel experience continued post-college with a summer volunteering in Haiti.
 Andrea received her Master's in Higher Education Administration from UMass Amherst.
 She holds a leadership position in Pulse, a national network of international health, safety, and security professionals in higher education.